1. Four Steps to Deterministic Distributed I/O

 The NI 9144 expansion chassis is compatible with all C Series modules that are programmable with the NI LabVIEW FPGA Module.
 Also, you can program more than 40 analog and digital C Series modules with the easy-to-use CompactRIO Scan Mode in the LabVIEW Real-Time Module.
 For a full list of modules, see the C Series Module Compatibility Chart.

 Figure 2.
 C Series I/O Modules with Sensor-Specific Connectors, Built-In Signal Conditioning, and High-Performance A/D Converters

 5. Step 4.
 Select Your Development Software

 The LabVIEW graphical development environment is designed for engineers and scientists who need to create flexible and scalable test, measurement, and control applications rapidly and at minimal cost.
-The intuitive graphical development environment provides convenient software tools you need for easily adding EtherCAT I/O to your system.
+The intuitive graphical development environment provides all the software tools you need for easily adding deterministic distributed I/O to your system.
 The LabVIEW Real-Time Module offers easy access to the physical channels using the click-and-drag I/O variable, live test panels, and I/O forcing for troubleshooting.
 The LabVIEW FPGA Module helps you program the field-programmable gate arrays (FPGAs) on the NI 9144 and its modules for high-speed and customizable I/O timing, triggering, and control.
-Plus, using LabVIEW FPGA paves the way for domain experts to quickly prototype and implement their ideas without having to be a VHDL programmer.

 |Software||Version for Programming in LabVIEW Real-Time Only||Version for Programming in LabVIEW Real-Time and LabVIEW FPGA|